Bipolar Stare and the Moment I Was Diagnosed

 "Miss Larsen, have you?"
 I nodded.
 "You have type 1 bipolar disorder.
 You are here to be evaluated and are on a mandatory two-week hold.
 Your family has been contacted, and your mother is on her way to see you."
 I closed my eyes as another memory floated back.
 I saw myself in a black SUV.
 I saw the glimmer of a police badge as they yanked me out of the car and put a gun to my head.
 It wasn't a dream.

-Mr. Stocky Nurse returned, and I noticed his eyes for the first time.
+Mr. Stocky Nurse returned, and I noticed his eyes for the first time since arriving in the psych ward.
 They were the same ocean blue as mine.
-"Miss Larsen, would you like to go back to your room, or do you want to watch T.V.?
+"Miss Larsen, would you like to go back to your room, or do you want to watch TV?
 Your mother should be here within the hour," he said as he kneeled down to meet me at eye level.
 The world kept growing more concrete as I connected to the people around me.
 I wanted to reach out and touch his bicep.
 I wanted to reach out and stroke Dr. Stevens' beard.
 I wanted to make sure they were real and not a hallucination.
 Mr. Stringy Gray Hair stopped yelling, and a redhead glanced up at me and smiled.
-He had dimples like me.
+He had dimples like mine.

 He reached out his hand to greet me.
 It felt like summer, warm and inviting.
 "Hi, I'm Matthew.
 What's your name?
 Surely you want to be addressed by something other than Miss Larsen."
 His normalness took me back as I turned to see Mr. Stringy Gray Hair run down the hallway, his legs like toothpicks colliding with each other.
 Matthew laughed.
 "That's Clyde.
 He's a little loopy, but he's damn good at playing cribbage.
 Do you play cribbage?"